zerobase-io/About-Us-Onboarding/README.md

 We offer unparalleled privacy for users by utilizing innovative and powerful cryptography, so you can trust that this extremely serious data relating to an individual's CoV-SARS-2 exposures is infeasible to tamper with and kept highly anonymized.
-Additionally, we're 100% open-source, so anyone can come and audit our code for security and/or privacy concerns.
+Additionally, we're 100% open-source, so anyone can audit our code for security and/or privacy concerns at any time.

 If you're looking for a further explanation of who we are and what we're doing, check out our [one-page mission statement and organizational summary](./Zerobase-Basic.pdf).